 It’s also important to know that while we can make generalizations based on experience.
 Every single dog can be different based on their own individual personality.
 No two dogs are the same, but there are some generalizations we can make about the labrador types based on how they are bred.

-Just to clarify, they are the same breed, just different types of Labrador.
-The English Labrador is more of a term for show, or conformation Labradors, whereas the American Labrador is a term for working Labradors.
+The English Labrador is more of a term for show or conformation Labradors.
+The American Labrador is a term for working Labradors.
 Ultimately these labels are a result of years of specialized breeding dependent on what purpose you wanted your Labrador to serve.

-They differ in their looks, generally the English Labrador is shorter and stockier, and the American Labrador is taller and more athletic.
-The English is calmer in his temperament, and the American is much more energetic.
+They differ in their looks.
+Generally, the English Labrador is shorter and stockier.
+The American Labrador is taller and more athletic.
+The English are calmer in their temperament, and the American is much more energetic.
 Generally, they are similar in every other way.